 Is PGR Weed bad for you?

-While PGRs and PGR weed offers numerous advantages, there is some worry that they may potentially be hazardous to human health.
+While PGRs and PGR weed offer numerous advantages, there is some worry that they may potentially be hazardous to human health.

 - Studies on animals have demonstrated that certain PGRs may induce brain damage and malignancy.
 There is also evidence that PGRs may affect hormones in people.
 However, most of these studies were done on animals or in test tubes, so it’s not obvious whether the same effects would occur in humans.

 - Some individuals also fear that PGR Weed may contaminate food crops.
 However, there is no proof that this has ever occurred.
 In reality, the USDA has rigorous restrictions in place to avoid contamination of food crops with PGRs.

 - The usage of PGRs has various non-human hazards linked with it.
 For example, if not handled appropriately, they might harm or even kill other plants.

 Despite these problems, many growers continue to utilize PGRs because they provide a technique to produce huge amounts of high-quality cannabis fast and efficiently.

 Overall, there is minimal evidence that PGR Weed is hazardous to human health.
 However, further study is required to definitely declare whether or not they are safe to smoke.